 Section 2 Composition of the workforce by earnings

 Earnings represent salary plus regular allowances.
-Earnings should be annualised to full-time and aligned with the 2024 quarter data you have chosen to analyse.
+Earnings is annualised to full-time and aligned to be equivalent to the Administrative Officer (AO) banding as at the applicable award/certified agreement and the MOHRI September 2024 data collection.